-- Each of these glacial sediments-lake bed deposits, till and outwash-is present in various places from place to place and in varied combinations in Whatcom County. - These sediments provide both the formations that hold the groundwater for many of the area's wells, and the parent material for most of the different soils. - 5 Out of these long physical processes a complex natural ecology has emerged that 6 supports a diversity of wildlife.
-Many of our lakes, rivers, and streams support fish 7 including, but not limited to, native species such as the five pacific salmon 8 (Chinook, Coho, Sockeye, Chum, Pink) as well as Steelhead, Rainbow Trout, 9 Cutthroat (coastal and resident), Bull Trout, and Dolly Varden.
+Each of these glacial sediments, lake bed deposits, till and outwash is present in various places and in varied combinations in Whatcom County.
+These sediments provide both the formations that hold the groundwater for many of the area's wells, and the parent material for most of the different soils.

+Out of these long physical processes a complex natural ecology has emerged that supports a diversity of wildlife.
+Many of our lakes, rivers, and streams support fish including, but not limited to, native species such as the five pacific salmon (Chinook, Coho, Sockeye, Chum, Pink) as well as Steelhead, Rainbow Trout, Cutthroat (coastal and resident), Bull Trout, and Dolly Varden.
 Every year salmon return to spawn in the streams and rivers of Whatcom County.
-Whatcom County is 10 located within the Pacific Migratory Flyway and serves as a stopover and critical 11 12 habitat area for many migratory birds.
+Whatcom County is located within the Pacific Migratory Flyway and serves as a stopover and critical habitat area for many migratory birds.
 Bufflehead and goldeneye ducks winter here.
-Additionally, numerous bird species including scoters, snow geese, trumpeter 13 14 swans, canvasbacks, cormorants, grebes, loons, and other migrating waterfowl pass through every spring and fall as they travel between their breeding grounds in 15 Alaska and Canada and their wintering grounds in California and Mexico.
-Mallards, 16 Canada geese, great blue herons, and numerous songbirds live in the county 17 year-round.
-Maintaining these unique resources is a high priority for both present 18 19 and future county residents.
-Whatcom County is home to a distinct subspecies of 20 the Great Blue Heron, which ihas the third largest colony in the Puget Sound area.
-21 The wetlands, fields, streams, and nearshore habitat in the county support many birds of special concern, such as the bald eagle (protected under the Bald and 22 23 Golden Eagle Protection ActESA threatened), the pileated woodpecker (candidate and the peregrine falcon speciesmonitored).
-The National Audubon Society has designated Semiahmoo, threatened list),
+Additionally, numerous bird species including scoters, snow geese, trumpeter swans, canvasbacks, cormorants, grebes, loons, and other migrating waterfowl pass through every spring and fall as they travel between their breeding grounds in Alaska and Canada and their wintering grounds in California and Mexico.
+Mallards, Canada geese, great blue herons, and numerous songbirds live in the county year-round.
+Maintaining these unique resources is a high priority for both present and future county residents.
+Whatcom County is home to a distinct subspecies of the Great Blue Heron, which has the third largest colony in the Puget Sound area.
+The wetlands, fields, streams, and nearshore habitat in the county support many birds of special concern, such as the bald eagle (protected under the Bald and Golden Eagle Protection Act), the pileated woodpecker (candidate for State threatened list), and the peregrine falcon (ESA candidate species).
+The National Audubon Society has designated Semiahmoo, Drayton Harbor, and Birch Bay as "Important Bird Areas."